mthvedt/qarth/README.md

 ## Rationale

 There are many OAuth libraries for Clojure that more or less provide a low-level prettification of OAuth.
-However, they provide no Clojure-flavored abstraction to hide complexity and allow for polymorphism.
-But a lot of OAuth is just bookkeeping and knowing APIs, and the APIs can differ between providers and even go off-spec.
+Generally these low-level functions are the building blocks for a higher level library.
+The problem with this is that a lot of OAuth is just bookkeeping and knowing APIs, and the APIs can differ between providers and even go off-spec.
-Often, using a low-level OAuth library is hardly more simple than just doing the HTTP calls yourself, and one ends up writing an abstraction layer any to handle the common task of fetching and storing OAuth permissions, potentially across multiple providers.
+Often, using a low-level OAuth library is only a small improvement over just doing the HTTP calls yourself.

 Qarth's goal is to fill this gap and provide a simple abstraction for authentication in Clojure.

 ## Features

-TODO don't put rationale and features in same preamble

 * Simple facade for the 99% use case of OAuth.
 * Straightforward functional design.
 No "easy" tricks or hacks.